 You must apply to the School of Music before you can audition.
 For details, please review the Undergraduate Music Admissions Overview.

-Spring 2022 Applicants: Please contact Music Admissions before you apply to start in a spring semester.
+Spring 2023 Applicants: Please contact Music Admissions before you apply to start in a spring semester.
 We must verify studio space before an audition can be scheduled.
-Spring 2022 auditions must occur before December 15, 2021.
+The deadline to apply for Spring 2023 is November 1 for voice, and December 1 for all other areas.
+Spring 2023 auditions must occur before December 15.

 *Music Minor in Jazz applicants should select "Distance Audition" to submit their audition with recorded materials.